mohancse1707/mohan.github.com/_posts/2021-08-29-Microservices-High-Availability-Spring-Boot.md

 ### Load Balancing

 If we have multiple instance for product-service like http://localhost:8081 and http://localhost:8082.
-If any request with http://localhost:8080/product/** api gateway will forward it to one of the two instance of product-service as load balancing done using Round-robin order since Zuul api-gateway use Ribbon load balancer.
+If any request with http://localhost:8080/product/** api gateway will forward it to one of the two instance of product-service as load balancing using Round-robin order since Zuul api-gateway use Ribbon load balancer.
 Api gateway also frequently keep updated all available instance list of a service from eureka server.

 ### Database Access

 **Product Service**

-We have launched two instance for product services, *Both instance are running as separate application but they are using same database*
+We have launched two instances for product services, *Both instance are running as separate application, but they are using same database*

 Access product service datasource in browser by